jackyzha0/jackyzha0.github.io/content/thoughts/books/design-justice.md

 * Teach data science that values not only reason, but ethics and emotions as well

 #### Constructionism
 Pedagogical approach that centers context, situated knowledge, and learning by doing.
+Similar to the ideas in [Mindstorms](/thoughts/books/mindstorms)

 Papert rejected the banking method of education: educator transmits a piece of information to the learner's brain